Deutsch: Kontamination / Español: Contaminación / Português: Contaminação / Français: Contamination / Italiano: Contaminazione

 - Detection: Implementing monitoring systems and regular testing to identify contamination early before products reach the consumer.

-- Correction: Addressing any identified contamination through product recalls, cleaning, and disinfection of equipment and facilities, and revising processes to prevent recurrence.
+- Correction: Addressing any identified contamination through product recalls, cleaning, and Disinfection of equipment and facilities, and revising processes to prevent recurrence.

 Adherence to standards such as ISO 9001 (Quality Management Systems) and industry-specific guidelines (e.g., HACCP in food safety) is essential for effective contamination control.
 These standards help organizations to establish a systematic approach to managing quality and ensuring that contamination risks are adequately addressed.